 Mark McRae also believes that if a computer is part of a job, then you can outsource that.

-Furthermore, his answer to why is outsourcing done is that it provides a wide variety of global talents in order to finish a task professionally.
+Furthermore, Mark believes that outsourcing is done because it provides a wide variety of global talents in order to finish a task professionally.

 This man is indeed an expert in this field and continues to give outsourcing a good image as his company outsource its services.